Can we understand an auxetic pion-photon transition form factor within QCD? BaBar faces Belle: Introduction

-Following the publication of the \babar data on $\mathcal{F}^{\gamma\pi}(Q^2)$ there was a spurt of worldwide theoretical activity, using different approaches and drawing strongly diverging conclusions (see \cite{BMPS11} for the original analysis and \cite{SBMP11} for a brief benchmark comparison with other approaches).
-For instance, Agaev et al. \cite{ABOP10} claim that the data on the pion-photon transition can be accommodated within QCD using light-cone sum rules in conjunction with pion distribution amplitudes (DA)s characterized by an inverse hierarchy of Gegenbauer coefficients $a_4>a_2$ (and eventually still higher coefficients).
-In contrast, our recent analysis in \cite{BMPS11}---which utilizes basically the same method but in connection with endpoint-suppressed pion DAs \cite{BMS01}---comes to the opposite conclusion.
-As a result, the majority of the existing experimental data at intermediate $Q^2\leq 9$~GeV$^2$ are best described by endpoint-suppressed pion DAs, like those obtained in~\cite{BMS01}, whereas the high-$Q^2$ tail of the $\pi^0$ \babar data requires the inclusion into the pion DA of a large number of Gegenbauer coefficients.
-An important observation in \cite{BaBar11-BMS} was that the trend of the transition form factor of the nonstrange part of $\eta$ and $\eta'$ can be well reproduced by the prediction extracted from the BMS formalism \cite{BMS01,BMS02,BMS05lat,BMPS11,BMPS_QCD2011} (more details later).
+Following the publication of the \babar data on $\mathcal{F}^{\gamma\pi}(Q^2)$ in 2009 there was a spurt of worldwide theoretical activity, using different approaches and drawing strongly diverging conclusions (see \cite{BMPS11} for the original analysis and \cite{SBMP11} for a brief benchmark comparison with other approaches).
+For instance, Agaev et al. \cite{ABOP10} claimed that the \babar data for the pion-photon transition form factor (TFF) can be accommodated within QCD using light-cone sum rules (LCSR)s in conjunction with pion distribution amplitudes (DA)s characterized by an inverse hierarchy of Gegenbauer coefficients $a_4>a_2$ (and eventually including still higher terms $a_{6},a_{8}, a_{10},...$).
+In contrast, our recent analysis in \cite{BMPS11}---which utilizes basically the same method but in connection with endpoint-suppressed pion DAs \cite{BMS01} based solely on $a_2, a_4$---comes to the opposite conclusion.

+In 2012, the Belle Collaboration \cite{Belle12} reported upon a new measurement of the process $\gamma^*\gamma \to \pi^0$ at the KEKB collider for the kinematical region 4~GeV$^2 \lesssim Q^2 \lesssim 40$~GeV$^2$.
+The main message from this new experiment is that the measured values of $\mathcal{F}^{\gamma\pi}(Q^2)$ agree with the previous measurements of CELLO \cite{CELLO91} and CLEO \cite{CLEO98} and also with the data of \babar in the momentum range $Q^2\lesssim 9$~GeV$^2$, while at still higher momenta they do not show a growth with $Q^2$ but are more or less close to the asymptotic limit of QCD with the exception of a single point that gives a larger value of $\mathcal{F}^{\gamma\pi}(Q^2)$.
+Surprisingly, this outlier at 27~GeV$^2$ shows exactly the opposite behavior relative to the \babar measurement at the same momentum value that coincides with the asymptotic limit.